 Your HVAC system also notices if you skip a regular filter change.

 If and when your filter starts to fail, the dust and other contaminating particles blow straight into your system.
 Enough dust causes friction or even jamming among the moving parts.
 All of a sudden, your HVAC system is working overtime to overcome the chaos caused by the dust.

 You don’t live inside your AC unit, so how will you notice?
 The first sign will be your power bill.
 Changing your filter according to the manufacturer’s directions saves you 15 percent a month.

-Leave it long enough, and you could find yourself looking at expensive repairs.
+Leave it long enough, and not only will you have a high power bill, but you could find yourself looking at expensive repairs.

 DIY: How to Change Your HVAC Filter